ZuanAce/Huntress-CTF-2024/Web/MOVEable/README.md

 requests.get(url2)
 ```

-Once we have a foothold, we check our sudo permissions and see we can execute all commands as root without requiring authentication so we sudo bash to root and get the flag:
+5. Once the reverse shell is active, we check our sudo permissions and find that we can run all commands as root without requiring a password.
+A quick sudo bash gives us root access, where we find the flag:

 ![image](https://github.com/user-attachments/assets/16defa32-0711-41bd-94d6-167e42be516e)